lynch school of education

 The pre-practicum component begins at the sophomore level and culminates in full-time senior level practicum.
 Course and practica are carefully linked.

-A second major, either interdisciplinary or in a subject discipline in Arts and Sciences or Applied Psychology and Human Development in the Lynch School, is required.
+A second major, either interdisciplinary or in a subject discipline in the Morrissey College of Arts and Sciences or Applied Psychology and Human Development in the Lynch School, is required.
 Students must consult with their program advisors as to the selection and requirements for the major.

 The major in Secondary Education prepares students for teaching in secondary schools, grades 8–12.
 The major in Secondary Education is ideal for those students interested in high school teaching, who want to achieve an in-depth major in a discipline, and who want to apply elective courses to enhance the major and professional course work.
 Students may prepare to teach in the following disciplines: biology, chemistry, geology (earth science), physics, English, history, mathematics, Latin, and classical humanities.